John F. Allen (biochemist): Background and education

 Allen attended Lliswerry Primary School, Newport and Hartridge High School, Newport, Monmouthshire, Wales.
 He obtained a BSc from King's College London in 1972 from the School of Biological Sciences.
 He subsequently obtained a PhD from King's College as well.
 From 1975 to 1977, Allen was a Science and Engineering Research Council (SERC) postdoctoral research fellow at the Botany School of the University of Oxford.
-During his position as a postdoctoral research assistant at the Department of Biological Sciences, University of Warwick in the UK (1979-1983), he was also a visiting research associate at the University of Illinois at Urbana–Champaign in the US (1980).
+During his position as a postdoctoral research assistant at the Department of Biological Sciences, University of Warwick in the UK (1979-1983), he was also a visiting research associate at the University of Illinois Urbana-Champaign in the US (1980).
 In 1983 he took up a lectureship in the Department of Pure and Applied Biology at the University of Leeds.
-He returned to the US from 1986 to 1987 as a Nuffield Foundation Science Research Fellow at the Lawrence Berkeley Laboratory at the University of California in Berkeley, California.
+He returned to the US from 1986 to 1987 as a Nuffield Foundation Science Research Fellow at the Lawrence Berkeley National Laboratory.
 In 1990 he became Professor of Plant Physiology at the University of Oslo, Norway.
 He moved in 1992 to Sweden where he became the first professor in Plant Cell Biology at Lund University.
 He stayed in Lund until 2005 when he became a Professor of Biochemistry at Queen Mary University of London.
-He was honoured with a Royal Society-Wolfson Research Merit Award (2005-2009).
+He was honoured with a Royal Society Wolfson Research Merit Award (2005-2009).
 In 2015, he became honorary professor at University College London.